 About Us

-Christi Dudzik, LMHC, MC
+Christi Dudzik, LMHC, MC, CPP-AAPT*

 Christi Dudzik, Paddy and Viggo, Healing Paws 2018